mdsol/rwslib/docs/source/working_architect.rst

 Returns a :class:`rwsobjects.RWSStudies` object which has :class:`rwsobjects.ODMDoc` document attributes and a list of :class:`rwsobjects.RWSStudyListItem` objects.
 These are the studies you have access to as an Architect user.

-Use :ref:`clinical_studies` to get a list of studies that you an interact with as an EDC user.
+Use :ref:`clinical_studies` to get a list of studies that you can interact with as an EDC user.

 Calls::